Ah, the guest book. The final gatekeeper your guests must sign before gaining entry to a lovely evening of food, dance, and great company!

 If you’re feeling more digitally inclined, consider creating a public playlist on a platform like Spotify or Soundcloud.
 Have all your guests add their favorite love songs instead of signing their names.

 Now you’ll have a personalized wedding playlist that you and your spouse can return to anytime you need a romantic mood booster and a little bit of nostalgia.
-Plus, of all our DJs, Nate in particular loves this minimalist option that takes up literally zero physical space! #kondothatguestbook
+Plus, of all our DJs (Nate in particular!) love this minimalist option that takes up literally zero physical space! #kondothatguestbook

 The guest book doesn’t have to be a blank notebook on the table anymore.
 If you’re a music lover, you can get creative with it and make something really memorable for both you and your guests.
+Or even better, create that audible memory via our retro phone Audio Guest Book.
 The key is bring out your personalities and have fun with it!